What to Know About Titanium Dental Implants?

 How Do You Know If Your Body Is Rejecting Titanium?

-Though it is rare, the body might reject titanium.
 The following are the reported symptoms of titanium reactions in the body:

 • Skin redness (erythema)